 To fix this problem, cut off the end of the hose under the fitting and get yourself a hose fitting repair kit to replace the ends.
 Since these only cost a small fraction of a hose replacement, you will practically get a new hose for free.
-Check out how easy this is do below:
+Check out how easy this is to do below:

 If you have a hose leaking from a crack or pinhole, don’t despair.
-These are very easy to mend as long as it doesn’t span the length of the hose or you have multiple leaky sites- in which is might be easier to purchase a new hose.
+These are very easy to mend as long as it doesn’t span the length of the hose or you have multiple leaky sites, in which it might be easier to purchase a new hose.
 If you have a leak or two, simply purchase a set of hose menders and piece together your hose after cutting it apart!

 To see how this works, watch below!

-Remember, a leaky hose should have you rushing out to buy a new one!
+Remember, a leaky hose shouldn’t have you rushing out to buy a new one!
 Once you’ve located your problem, you should easily, and inexpensively be able to fix any faucet, fitting end, or hose leak with ease and a quick trip to the hardware store.

 Helpful?
-Or have any hints you’d like to share to help keep us all leak free?
+Or have any hints you’d like to share to help keep us all leak-free?
 Comment or question below!